-How does a Proxy set up Proxy Access?
+How does a Proxy set up their access?

-- Proxy will use Action Link provided via email from student
+- Take action using links provided via email from student

 Student Records are confidential and protected under the Family Educational Rights and Privacy Act (FERPA).
-The student’s academic records are being released to you for your use only and may not be released to any additional individuals or used for any other purpose than your personal use.
-Click here for additional information concerning FERPA.
+The student’s academic records are being released to you for your use only and may not be shared with any additional individuals or used for any other purpose than your personal use.

 Proxy Frequently Asked Questions